-It’s Thanksgiving Week and a lot of folks have made their plans for the big day.
-If you’re at a loose end, traveling or just don’t want to host Thanksgiving at home, Las Vegas has plenty of options for you.
+If you’re at a loose end, on the road or just don’t want to host Thanksgiving at home, Las Vegas has plenty of options for you.

 Thanksgiving Holiday Traveling